Drizin/Harbin.DataAccess/src/Harbin.DataAccess/README.md

 **Managing different connections for Read-Write datastore and for Read Replicas**

 You can register `ReadWriteDbConnection` (in your IoC container) with a fixed connection string pointing to the master database (read-write store).
-You can register `ReadOnlyDbConnection` (in your IoC container) with `DbConnectionFactory` which randomized against some different read-replica stores.
+You can register `ReadOnlyDbConnection` (in your IoC container) with a `DbConnectionFactory` which can randomly pick a read-replica store.

 **Managing different databases (distributed databases)**